 I scrambled to find a new webinar provider (Zoom) and ran the webinar again the very next day.
 Rather than being annoyed, the vast majority of people said how much respect they had for how I’d remained calm and good humoured about the whole thing.

 (You’ll discover later that I learnt well from this tough lesson: once bitten, twice shy).

 After my second launch, and with the pending release of Elementor 2.0 on the horizon, I decided it would be a good idea to think of ways to teach more than just the ‘tech how-to’.

-I’d had numerous conversations about selling online with one of my mentors, Chris Moore, a seasoned marketing consultant who’d given so much of his time to me over the previous few months, and who I’m now lucky enough to call a good friend.
+I’d had numerous conversations about selling online with one of my mentors, Chris Moore, a seasoned marketing consultant who’d given so much of his time to me over the previous few months.

 (Thank you, Chris, for taking me under your wing, giving so generously of your time, and your constant support and encouragement. 🙏)